ButterKit/Butter/README.md

 The following controls will be provided.
 All controls are assumed to be layer-backed by default unless otherwise specified.

-- `BTRCollectionView` – a complete port of `UICollectionView` to the Mac
 - `BTRButton` – an image-based button with block APIs
 - `BTRImageView`
 - `BTRTextField`